aakashanand92/siassignment/README.md

 The API's need token to be accessed.
 You can set this token in application.properties file.
 There is a default token given.

-Set it in your request header with key - token
+Set it in your request header with key - "token"

 You get stats for a particular clipboard you can make a GET request to - http://localhost:8080/b/{hexId}/stats